johnsilvell/gcloud-owner/README.md

 3. Execute the script with ```./gc-owner.sh <YOUR-GCP-PROJECT-ID>```.
 4. All the owners that are not inherited should now be listed in your terminal similiar to something like this:

-### Requiremenets

-To use this script you need to have the correct permissions to use the script.
-The permissions that you currently need is:

-- ```roles/resourcemanager.projectIamAdmin```- Your user account has the permission to use ```gcloud projects get-iam-policy```.

 ```sh
 Setting project to: <YOUR-GCP-PROJECT-ID>
 Searching for members with the 'roles/owner' role in project '<YOUR-GCP-PROJECT-ID>'...